Triangle Park (Quezon City): Education

 The Diliman campus of the Manuel L. Quezon University as well as the main campus of Philippine Science High School is located within Triangle Park.
 The PAGASA Planetarium is found within the PAGASA Science Garden.

 Parks and recreation space

 The Ninoy Aquino Parks & Wildlife Center and the PAGASA Garden are found inside the Triangle Park.

 National and local government offices

 National government agencies holding offices at Triangle Park are: the Bureau of Internal Revenue, the Environmental Management Bureau of the Department of Environment and Natural Resources, the Department of Public Works and Highways which maintains a regional office serving Region IV-A, the Land Registration Authority, National Irrigation Administration, the National Electrification Administration, the National Power Corporation, the National Printing Office, the National Telecommunications Commission, the National Training Center, the National Transmission Corporation, the National Water Resources Board, the Philippine Drug Enforcement Agency including the Dangerous Drugs Board, and the Philippine Statistics Authority.
 The Office of the Ombudsman and the Quezon City Central Post Office is also based in the area.

+The offices of the Public-Private Partnership Center and the Philippine Institute for Development Studies are also based in the Eton Centris which is part of the area.